So you are finally ready to start building a successful Pinterest marketing strategy?

 Not sure if you have a business account already?

-Head over to https://www.pinterest.com/homefeed/ and look at the navigation menu in the top left corner of the page.
+Head over to https://www.pinterest.com/homefeed/ and open the main navigation menu in the top left corner of the page.

-If you see “Business”, “Analytics, and “Ads” there, you have a business account and you’re all set:
+If you see “Business Hub”, “Analytics, and “Ads”, you already have a business account:

-However, if you don’t see those links, it’s time to upgrade to a business account.
+If you can’t see those links, you want to upgrade to a business account.

 But before you do, make sure your current account is suitable to achieve your blog traffic goals.
 If you have a bunch of personal boards on your profile, are they relevant to your blog target audience?